emilsvennesson/bokhajen/README.md

 ## Introduction
 This is a project for course dat257, created by group: Xzibit.
 This app is a website created  for selling old course literature to other students.
 This project is not intended to be published.

+## Project Status
+This is now in it's startup phase were we are actively implementing all of it's core features.

+### features
+  - Login / Logout :white_check_mark:
+  - Publish ads :white_check_mark:
+  - Search for books :white_check_mark:
+  - See corresponding ads to that book :white_check_mark:
+  - Edit your own ads :white_check_mark:

+## Screen Shots

 ## File Structure
 - app - This is the main react application for the website
 - cremona - API handling books